meceqs/meceqs/docs/fundamentals.md

     Every *message* is wrapped in an *envelope* that holds potential message headers and important metadata for correlation, de-duplication, diagnostics, serialization.
 * __Pipeline:__
     *Envelopes* are sent to a *pipeline*.
 A pipeline consists of one or many *filters* that can modify or process the *envelope*.
-    An application can have multiple pipelines (e.g. for doing HTTP calls, for sending messages to a message broker or for consuming messages from a broker).
+    An application can have multiple pipelines (e.g. for doing HTTP calls, for sending messages to a message broker or for receiving messages from a broker).
 * __Filter:__
     A *filter* is one processing unit in a *pipeline*.
 Filters are similar to "middleware" in ASP.NET Core.
     A filter can have an intermediary role (e.g. log/modify/enrich the *envelope*) and call into the next *filter* or